Karrotts/markdown-to-html/README.md

 # Convert Markdown
-Custom C# Markdown to HTML complier
+Custom C# class library to concert Markdown text to HTML.
+Current implementation follows the basic syntax which can be found on [markdownguide.com](https://www.markdownguide.org/basic-syntax/)